Provides a shelf for permanent storage of objects.

-Double clicking a shelf item (or pressing return ↩ on a selected item) will cause Quicksilver to use the default action for that item.
-For example, if you have some text on your Shelf, and in Quicksilver the default action for text is to "Large Type", then when double clicking a text item from your shelf it will be shown in Large Type.
-Alter your default actions in the actions preferences to alter this behaviour.
+Executing Actions : Double-clicking a shelf item (or pressing return ↩ on a selected item) will cause Quicksilver to use the default action for that item.
+For example: if your default action for text is "Large Type", when you double click a text item from your shelf it will be shown in Large Type.
+Alter your default actions in the actions preferences to alter this behavior.

-Dragging an item from the Shelf to an application.
+Dragging items : You can drag an item from the Shelf to an application.
 This will use the item in whatever way the receiving action sees fit.
 For example;

 - Dragging a text item from your shelf to TextEdit will make TextEdit paste the item

 - Dragging a URL from your shelf to Finder will make Finder create a file for that URL